tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

             - The drone will bounce off walls and floors slightly less than before.
             - The players equipped item is no longer unequipped when using the drone.
             - Restored the drone creation sound (was removed in previous GMDX versions).
+            - The Picture-in-Picture window has been made slightly bigger.
             - When running out of bioelectrical energy, the Drone will be parked automatically instead of being destroyed.
                 - Using the Drone augmentation while at 0 bioelectrical energy can be used to forcibly destroy the drone.
+        - Targeting
+            - The Picture-in-Picture window has been made slightly bigger.
     - Hacking Overhaul
         - Bypassing Turrets now requires Advanced hacking, as in Vanilla.
         - Hacked Cameras and Turrets will "reboot" and become re-enabled again after 2 minutes (plus an additional 2 minutes for each level of the Hacking skill)